-Virtual reality (VR) is on the verge of gaining a foothold in schools thanks to affordable viewers like Google Cardboard.
-And with more VR apps appearing every day, it’s likely that immersive VR expeditions will eventually become an engaging way for students to explore everything from historical landmarks and distant planets to oceanic locations and even the human body.
+Virtual reality (VR) is gaining a foothold in schools thanks to a plethora of VR viewers under $20.
+And with more VR apps appearing constantly, immersive VR expeditions are becoming an accessible and engaging way for students to explore everything from historical landmarks and distant planets to oceanic locations and even the human body.

 But VR can go beyond passive viewing.
 One way to take VR to the next level is to give students the opportunity to curate, produce and create their own expeditions.
 By doing so, students create primary source artifacts in the form of 360-degree views they can share with the world.

-After an amazing day of traveling all over the universe with Google Expeditions, I wanted my students to be able to do more than have these experiences.
+After an amazing day of traveling all over the universe with Google Arts & Culture (formerly Google Expeditions), I wanted my students to be able to do more than have these experiences.
 I wanted them to create these types of expeditions for themselves and others.
 Now, using the Google Street View app, they can create their own 360-degree panoramas of any location.

 5 steps to creating a VR image

 To help students create their own expeditions, all you need is a smartphone or tablet with the Google Street View app and Google cardboard headset.
 Here’s how you do it.

 Step 1: Have students open up the Google Street View app on their devices.

 Step 2: Next, they will click on “+” to take a photosphere.